girishjjain/DevResx/Scribble.md

 | `Ctrl + Shift + L`| Select all instances of the current selection |
 | `Ctrl + K, Ctrl + 0` | Collapse/Fold whole file |
 | `Ctrl + Shift + [` | Collapse/Fold individual block |

+## Nov 14, 2025
+* Trigram
+  * A trigram is a sequence of three consecutive characters taken from a string.
+It’s a basic unit used in text similarity and fuzzy matching — especially in PostgreSQL’s `pg_trgm` extension.